Blog

 Osteopenia & Osteoporosis

-Osteopenia (mild loss of bone mineral density) and osteoporosis (severe loss of bone mineral density) are some of the most common medical complications of eating disorders, with about 85% of women with anorexia nervosa having either.
-For men, the rates for osteopenia and osteoporosis are 26% and 36%, respectively.
+Osteopenia (mild loss of bone mineral density) and osteoporosis (severe loss of bone mineral density) are some of the most common medical complications of eating disorders, with about 40% of women with anorexia nervosa having osteoporosis and about 92% of individuals having osteopenia.

 Brittle Bones